ppy/osu-wiki/wiki/Tournaments/OMIC/2019_4K/en.md

 | **Grup G** | ::{ flag=ID }:: [alvinrainbow](https://osu.ppy.sh/users/4783042) (15 Point), ::{ flag=ID }:: [anzutto232](https://osu.ppy.sh/users/13408635) (15 Point), ::{ flag=ID }:: [pakyan29](https://osu.ppy.sh/users/7879632) (6 Point), ::{ flag=ID }:: [ilhamsyah849](https://osu.ppy.sh/users/4679215) (0 Point), ::{ flag=ID }:: [\[AST\]Rosary](https://osu.ppy.sh/users/12504843) (0 Point) | [#1](https://osu.ppy.sh/community/matches/53005726) |
 | **Grup H** | ::{ flag=ID }:: [\[-TiaZark-\]](https://osu.ppy.sh/users/14294140) (13 Point), ::{ flag=ID }:: [Dil-](https://osu.ppy.sh/users/3796282) (11 Point), ::{ flag=ID }:: [ReZ\_TB](https://osu.ppy.sh/users/9113955) (6 Point), ::{ flag=ID }:: [Hilmi Ghazian](https://osu.ppy.sh/users/3200342) (6 Point), ::{ flag=ID }:: [RizSama](https://osu.ppy.sh/users/9281315) (0 Point) | [#1](https://osu.ppy.sh/community/matches/53009213) |

-## General Rules
+## General rules

 - There is no limit to the amount of participants.
-- Participants should register on the links that are already provided.
+- Participants should register through the links provided in the forum thread.
 - Flag on each participant's osu! account must be **Indonesia**.
-- The lowest rank for this tournament is **#5000 Country**.
+- The lowest rank for this tournament is **#5000 country rank**.
-- Tournament staffs are not permitted to participate as a player on this tournament, except for staffs that are taking the position of the following:
+- Tournament staff members are not permitted to participate as players in this tournament, except for the following positions:
   - Streamer
   - Commentator
   - Designer
-- Every registering participant will be required to go through a session of [screening](/wiki/Tournaments/Official_support#tournament-screening) held by the Tournament Management.
+- Every registering participant will be required to go through [tournament screening](/wiki/Tournaments/Official_support#tournament-screening).

-### Tournament Rules
+### Tournament rules

 - Matches will be held every Saturday and Sunday.
 - The scoring system for this tournament is Score V2.
-- The corresponding mappools for each round are going to be **announced by the staff** every Sunday after the previous round is over.
+- The corresponding mappools for each round will be **announced by staff** every Sunday after the previous round is over.
 - All players are advised to **have all maps from the mappool ready** before the match starts.
-- If there is no referee during the match time, players are expected to inform the **organizer staff** in due time.
+- If there is no referee during match time, players are expected to inform an **organiser** in due time.
 - Participants are expected to **show up on time** according to the schedule.
 - The staff can only give a delay of **10 minutes**.
 - If a player has a connection problem which caused them to be disconnected from the match, then the decision will be **determined by the referee** which is **absolute**.
-- Players must follow the [rules](/wiki/Rules) that has been set by the game.
+- Players must follow the osu! [rules](/wiki/Rules).

-### Match Regulations
+### Match regulations

-- All players who are deemed eligible for the tournament will enter the Qualifiers round.
+- All players who are deemed eligible for the tournament will enter Qualifiers.
-- Each lobby contains a maximum of 8 players in the Qualifiers round.
+- Each lobby contains a maximum of 8 players in the Qualifiers.
 - Players are allowed to use visual mods such as (HD), Flashlight (FL), Fade In (FI), and Mirror (MR).
-- Players will play 2 maps for a warm-up session that had been selected by the player that rolled the highest.
+- Players will play 2 warm-up maps selected by the player that rolled the highest.
 - **Qualifiers round**
-  - The maximum number of players to enter the next round is 56 players.
+  - A maximum of 56 players will enter the next stage.
-  - In the Qualifiers round there will be 4 maps in the mappool that have different skillsets, all of these maps will be selected by the mappool selector.
+  - In the Qualifiers there will be 4 maps in the mappool with different skillsets.
-  - All players will have 2 chances to play in each map, which means a total of 8 songs played.
+  - Each map will be played twice.
-  - The highest score played for each beatmap will be counted and the Qualifiers score will be accumulated based on the comparison of scores of other players.
+  - The highest score for each beatmap will be counted and the Qualifiers score will be accumulated based on the comparison of scores to other players.
-  - After the Qualifiers round ends there will be a distribution of players based on seed.
+  - After the Qualifiers end there will be a distribution of players based on seed.
   - The function of seed is for the distribution of the next round, where players are randomized based on different seed.
   - Seed distribution is based on the player's position in the Qualifiers:
-    - 1 - 16: Top Seed
+    - 1–16: Top seed
-    - 17 - 32: High Seed
+    - 17–32: High seed
-    - 33 - 48: Medium Seed
+    - 33–48: Medium seed
-    - 49 - 56: Low Seed
+    - 49–56: Low seed
-    - Players who get the Top Seed will immediately enter the Group Distribution Stage, without having to go to the Round of 56 first.
+    - Players who get the top seed will immediately enter the Group Distribution Stage, without having to go through the Round of 56 first.
 - **Round of 56**
-  - In this round, there will be 8 groups with **2 high seed, 2 medium seed, and 1 low seed** in each group.
+  - In this round, there will be 8 groups with **2 high-seed, 2 medium-seed, and 1 low-seed player** in each group.
   - The players who will qualify for the next round are the players who are in the top **2 positions** in each group.
-  - In the Round of 56 there will be **7 mappools (with 1 Tiebreaker)**.
+  - In the Round of 56 mappool will have **7 maps (including 1 tiebreaker)**.
   - Each player collects points by reaching **positions 1 to 3**.
   - The scoring system is as follows:
-    - 1st: 3 Point
+    - 1st: 3 point
-    - 2nd: 2 Point
+    - 2nd: 2 point
-    - 3rd: 1 Point
+    - 3rd: 1 point
-    - If both players get the same score in the 1-2 position, then the points will be taken from the top position.
-For example :
+    - If two players get the same score, competing for the first or second position, then the points will be taken from the top position.
+For example:
-      - Player A's score: 997.880 (3 Poin)
+      - Player A's score: 997.880 (3 point)
-      - **Player B's score: 995.522 (2 Point)**
+      - **Player B's score: 995.522 (2 point)**
-      - **Player C's score: 995.522 (2 Point)**
+      - **Player C's score: 995.522 (2 point)**
-      - Player D's score: 994.695 (0 Point)
+      - Player D's score: 994.695 (0 point)
-    - The Tiebreaker map will be used when players with **the second position and below have the same points** to get the 2nd place.
+    - The tiebreaker map will be used when players with **the second position and below have the same points** to get the 2nd place.
-- **Conditions to qualify from Group Distribution to Bracket Stage**
+- **Conditions to qualify from the Group Distribution Stage to the Bracket Stage**
   - Each group consists of **4 players** and the total number of players in the entire group is **32 players**.
-  - The winning condition for the Group Distribution Stage is being the first player to win **4 points in a match**.
+  - The win condition for the Group Distribution Stage is being the first player to win **4 points in a match (best-of-7)**.
   - There will be 2 out of 4 players who qualify for the next round.
 The final standings per group are determined from:
     - The amount of matches won by players.
-If it's the same, then it will be determined from:
+If they are the same, then it will be determined from:
     - The difference between the picks won by the player during the match.
-If it's still the same, then it will be determined from  **the highest Seed during Qualifiers**.
+If they too are the same, then it will be determined from:
+    - The highest seed from the Qualifiers.
 - **Match Rules (Round of 32 until Grand Final)**
-  - If one of the players is not present, then the player who is present in the match will be declared **winner (*win by default*)**.
+  - If one of the players is not present, then the player who is present in the match will win by default.
-  - Before the game starts, players will roll first.
-Players who win in the roll can choose **to ban** first and followed by the player who lost the roll.
-After both players have determined the map that is banned, the player will choose the map that is going to be played.
+  - Before the game starts, the players will `!roll` first.
+The players who **wins** in the `!roll` can choose to **ban first**.
+After both players have determined which maps are banned, the first player will choose the map that is going to be played.
   - If both players got the same score, then **the match will be replayed using the same map**.
-  - The Tiebreaker map is played when both players have the same amount of points and 1 more point is required to **win the match** by either player.
+  - The tiebreaker map is played when both players have the same amount of points and 1 more point is required to **win the match** by either player.
 - **Mappools format from Group Distribution stage**
-  - Group Distribution : Best of 7 (Total of 10 Maps, 1 TieBreak)
+  - Group Distribution Stage: Best of 7 (10 Maps, including 1 tiebreak)
-  - Round of 16 - Quarterfinal : Best of 9 (Total of 12 Maps, 1 TieBreak)
+  - Round of 16 – Quarterfinal: Best of 9 (12 maps, including 1 tiebreaker)
-  - SemiFinal : Best of 11 (Total of 14 Maps, 1 TieBreak)
+  - Semifinal: Best of 11 (14 maps, including 1 tiebreaker)
-  - Final - Grand Final : Best of 13 (Total of16 Maps, 1 TieBreak)
+  - Final - Grand Final: Best of 13 (16 maps, including 1 tiebreaker)
-- Starting from the Bracket Stage, a **double elimination*** system will be used, the system works as follows:
+- Starting from the Bracket Stage, a **double-elimination*** format will be used, which works as follows:
-  - Player who loses in the bracket will enter the losers bracket (a special bracket for players who have already lost **one time**).
+  - A player who loses in the winners' bracket will enter the losers' bracket (a special bracket for players who have already lost **one time**).
-  - If the player loses again in the losers bracket, then the player will be **eliminated from the tournament**.
+  - If the player loses again in the losers' bracket, then the player will be **eliminated from the tournament**.